Chapter (religion): General chapter

 A group photo at the 2006 general chapter of the Premonstratensians.

 A general chapter is a general assembly of monks, typically composed of representatives from all the monasteries of an order or congregation.
 The equivalent meetings of provincial representatives of Franciscan orders is called a Chapter of Mats.

-Catholic orders of nuns or sisters also often hold general chapters, periodic governing assemblies of the order that vary in geographic scope from congregants within a city to an international gathering.
+Catholic orders of nuns or sisters also often hold general chapters: periodic governing assemblies of the order, which vary in geographic scope from congregants within a city to an international gathering.
 These are considered "a graced, holy time" and often involve long preparation of prayer and study to discuss future directions of the order.
-General chapters are also a time to elect officers and leadership (e.g., Mothers).
+General chapters are also a time to elect officers and leadership (e.g., a Mother superior).
+Pope Paul VI observed in 1964 that general chapters "primarily have relevance to [individual] Orders and Congregations", but "also influence the life of the Church; for the Church, to a great extent, derives Her vigor, Her apostolic zeal, and Her fervor in seeking holiness of life, from the flourishing condition of Her Religious Institutes".

+After the Second Vatican Council, the Catholic Church delegated "especially to general chapters" the consideration of how each religious order was to implement the general aims of adaptation and renewal which were set out in the Council's Decree on the Adaptation and Renewal of Religious Life (Perfectae caritatis).

-Many orders of nuns or sisters have regular internal gatherings known as some form of chapter that differs from "general chapter" – in some cases, these are called simply a chapter.
+Many orders of nuns or sisters have regular internal gatherings known as some form of chapter, which differs from "general chapters" – in some cases, these are called simply a chapter.
 These are times for pragmatic, collective discussions about issues relevant to their communal lives (e.g., among the nuns or sisters of a convent).